We are here to help.

 Inherited Bleeding Disorders Fact Sheets

 We have developed fact sheets for all of the bleeding disorders we work with at HoG.
-These fact sheets can be used with schools, day care centers and others to inform staff on signs and symptoms to watch for, as well as how to respond if your child has a bleed.
-The two primary disorders we serve are hemophilia and von Willebrand Diseaes (VWD).
-Click to download either fact sheet below.
+These fact sheets can be used with schools, day care centers, and others to inform staff on signs and symptoms to watch for, as well as how to respond if your child has a bleed.
+The two primary disorders we serve are hemophilia and von Willebrand Disease (VWD).
+Click the image below to download either fact sheet.

 We also serve a number of other inherited bleeding disorders.
-Here you can download fact sheets for:
+Below you can download fact sheets in both English and Spanish for:

-We also have a fact sheet specifically for Hemlibra treatment for hemophilia.
+We also have a fact sheet specifically for Hemlibra treatment for hemophilia (English) and Hemlibra treatment for hemophilia (Spanish).

 The Child with a Bleeding Disorder: First Aid for School Personnel